Social Action Programs at Beth Emeth

 Sundays, 11 am – 2:30 pm.
 Want to help?
 CLICK HERE to register on line.
 Questions?
 Contact Melanie Schoen

 DIANE’S FARM ~ BETH EMETH’S SOUP KITCHEN GARDEN (funded by the Goodman Family Fund)

 Calling ALL who want to help feed the hungry in the Capital District Community!
-At the back end of the parking lot at Beth Emeth is a wonderful farm - Diane's Farm which is cared for by our congregants.
-If you have a few hours to spare -- please consider signing up to help maintain our Farm -- NO EXPERIENCE IS NECESSARY!
+At the back end of the parking lot at Beth Emeth is Diane's Farm, a wonderful garden cared for by our congregants.
+If you have a few hours to spare, please consider signing up to help maintain our Farm -- NO EXPERIENCE IS NECESSARY!
 We meet Wednesdays from 4:30 --> 7:00 PM and Sundays from 8:30 AM ---> 11:00 AM.
 CLICK HERE to Sign Up!
 Questions?
 Contact Marni Tesser

 REFORM JEWISH VOICE

 CLICK HERE FOR THE REFORM JEWISH VOICE WEB SITE